dmm34/voteapp/README.md

 # VoteApp
 VoteApp is a simple voting application that allows users to vote online.
-It is built on django which contains a great back end for creating elections, ballots, and choices.
+It is built on Django which contains a great back end for creating elections, ballots, and choices.

 ###Getting Started
 Your election details can be entered and configured by going to the folder /admin/ and logging in to djangos back end.